Baystate Health: 86 hospitalized patients with COVID-19, 11 in ICU

-SPRINGFIELD, Mass.
-(WWLP) – Within Baystate Health, there are 86 hospitalized patients with COVID-19 as of Monday.
+PRINGFIELD, Mass.
+(WWLP) – Within Baystate Health, there are 86 hospitalized patients with COVID-19 as of Thursday.

 Of those numbers reported, 11 are in the critical care unit.